chiragswadia/wordpress-lazy-load/README.txt

 = Does it cause any side effects to my blog ? =

 No at all!
 Infact this will help you to reduce the page loading speed of you blog or website.

+= Does it work on all browsers ? =

+Yes. this plugin will work on all browsers except IE8 and other older versions.